less/less-docs/content/home/using-less.md

 $ lessc styles.less styles.css
 ```

-To output minified you can CSS use [`clean-css` plugin](https://github.com/less/less-plugin-clean-css).
+To output minified CSS you can use the [`clean-css` plugin](https://github.com/less/less-plugin-clean-css).
 When the plugin is installed, a minified CSS output is specified with `--clean-css` option:

 ```bash
 $ lessc --clean-css styles.less styles.min.css